 Passports are one of the most important items when travelling and there can be so many different rules regarding them.
 The internet is filled with debates on whether you should or shouldn’t carry your passport.

 Should you keep your passport with you in London?
 The times you should keep your passport with you are; at the airport, international train station, checking in to a hotel or hostel, changing money, hiring a car, picking up event tickets, buying alcohol or proving you’re old enough to get into a pub or club.

-Your licence can suffice as proof but some companies can be skeptical whether it’s real or a fake licence if you are providing an international version.
-There have been times when I’ve tried to buy alcohol on my Australian licences and been rejected.
+Your licence can suffice as proof but some companies can be sceptical whether it’s real or a fake licence if you are providing an international version.
+There have been times when I’ve tried to buy alcohol on my Australian licences and have been rejected.

-There is a counter-argument that you don’t need to bring any ID with you when you are in the UK but I disagree if you are driving or younger looking and plan on buying alcohol or head to a pub, bar or club.
+There is a counter-argument that you don’t need to bring any ID with you when you are in the UK but I disagree, especially if you are driving or younger-looking and plan on buying alcohol or are heading to a pub, bar or club.
 Of course, if you aren’t driving or no longer get asked to prove your age then it’s purely your choice if you bring ID.

 What Is A Valid Form of Identification?

 This really depends on the reason you need the identification for, here are acceptable forms of ID in the UK:

 - A passport

 - Proof of age card, such as the PASS card from the national Proof of Age Standards Scheme